Adriatik1/Techstitution-AdriatikA/README.md

 Type git clone, and then paste the URL you copied in Step 2.

 git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY Press Enter.
-Your local clone will be created.
+Your local clone will be created.# Techstitution-AdriatikA